epelde/tdd-resources/README.md

 The TDD cycle is very detail-oriented and requires you to make some design decisions when writing tests, rather than when writing production code.

+> Obviously those who do TDD know that TDD drastically helps to enforce good design.

 ## Articles

 **Mocks aren't stubs.** In this article Martin Fowler talks about *behaviour verification*, a different style of testing using mock objects vs *state verifaction* using stubs objects.
 This article also clarifies what types of *test doubles* can be used in order to improve our tests. https://martinfowler.com/articles/mocksArentStubs.html